Shadowmaple/material/README.md

-# material
+# Ubuntu
-a variety of necessary material, including notes, fuctions.
+Something for Ubuntu including its problems, configurations.